Insider Horizon and Disclosure Policies

 Date Written: May 8, 2018

-We investigate the relation between investor horizon and disclosure policy.
-We develop and analyze a rational expectations model where the original investors commit to a disclosure policy.
-Counter to casual intuition, short-horizon investors prefer more disclosure and are willing to bear costs of disclosure to reduce information asymmetries among capital market participants.
-We empirically test our predictions in the setting of newly public firms and find that firms with short-horizon controlling investors disclose more than other firms and experience lower information asymmetry.
-Our study contributes to the understanding of firms' disclosure choices by suggesting that the horizon of controlling investors shapes a firm's disclosure policy.
+We investigate the relationship between insider horizon and disclosure policy.
+First, we develop and analyze a rational expectations model assuming insiders are able to commit to a disclosure policy.
+Insiders with a short-horizon prefer more disclosure and are willing to bear costs of disclosure to reduce information asymmetries among capital market participants.
+We then empirically test our predictions in the setting of newly public firms and firms where the CEO is approaching retirement.
+We find that firms with insiders that have a shorter horizon disclose more and experience lower information asymmetry.
+Our study contributes to the understanding of firms’ disclosure choices by suggesting that the horizon of insiders shapes a firm’s disclosure policy.

 Keywords: Investment Horizon, Voluntary Disclosure, Disclosure Policy, IPO